-In 2006 she opened a local retailer she dubbed "Dwelling Spaces", working with and investing her own time and money into other local businesses, She talked the talk and walked the walk.
-She ran and opperated Dwelling spaces for nearly a decade, before selling it and moving on towards the next big venture.
+In 2006 she opened a local shop she dubbed "Dwelling Spaces", working with others and investing her own time and money into local businesses, She has talked the talk and walked the walk on helping to make Tulsa a fun and unique place.
+She ran and operated Dwelling spaces for nearly a decade, before selling it and moving on to the next big venture.

-In 2018 it took her to Route 66, where she opened Buck Atom’s Cosmic Curios on.
-Built around the fantasy of a cosmic space Cowboy, the gift shop continued to promote Tulsa, the mother road and local artists and business.
+In 2018 Mary Beth brought her special brand of energy and magic to Route 66, where she opened Buck Atom’s Cosmic Curios.
+Built around the fantasy of a cosmic space cowboy, the gift shop helps promote Tulsa, the Mother Road and local artists and business.

 These days you can often find her at Buck Atom's so just head on down route 66 and look for the space cowboy peeking above the rooftops.